-- Go to the official website of the UPSC at upsc.gov.in
+- Visit the official website of IAS i.e. upsc.gov.in

 - Find your roll number in the list of the roll numbers mentioned in the PDF

-IAS Exam Cutoff is released after the announcement of the Result of IAS Exam.
-Candidates with marks above the mentioned cutoff will be shortlisted for the post of Indian Administrative Services.
-The Cut off for the Civil Services depends upon the difficulty level of the IAS Exam, vacancies available and number of appearing candidates etc. The IAS Exam Cut off List for different categories is tabulated below:
+The Cut off is released post declaration of IAS Exam Result.
+Candidates with marks above the mentioned cutoff will be shortlisted for the posts.
+The Cut off for the Civil Services depends upon the difficulty level of the IAS Exam, vacancies available and number of appearing candidates etc. IAS Cut off List for different categories is tabulated below:

-Candidates who aspire to be recruited as an IAS (Indian Administrative Service) officer, IPS (Indian Police Service) officer, IFS (Indian Foreign Service) officer and other Group A Services and Group B services.
-The various Group A and Group B services have been tabulated separately below:
+Candidates must clear the exam to be recruited as an IAS (Indian Administrative Service) officer, IPS (Indian Police Service) officer, IFS (Indian Foreign Service) officer and other Group A Services and Group B services.
+Various Group A and Group B services have been tabulated separately below: